 This is where it all starts to come together!
 First I’ll share some handy hints covering session timing, shooting action and dealing with flare - ensuring you have all the tools you need in your toolkit to put all that new knowledge into practice.

 Then we'll dive into my favourite part of the course - Light Stories!
 These are stories of real life pet photography sessions where I share how I worked with the light throughout the session.
 With example images, I explain how the light helped define the look and direction of the session - helping me decide where to shoot, how to shoot and how to expose for the lighting and the scene perfectly.

 "If (like me) you look at Charlotte's photos with awe, this course shows you how to create them!
 So much knowledge is shared in an easy to understand way with actionable steps that you can use straight away. "

-Choose to absorb the 17 individual lessons in a variety of ways, depending on your learning style:
+Absorb the 17 individual lessons however you like, depending on your learning style:

 All example photos have full metadata so you can see exactly which lens, focal length and exposure settings were used.